pxD1311/Shadow-Shell/README.md

-A Shell for Windows, Macos and Linux. for now windows is implemented yet.
+A Shell for Windows, Macos and Linux. for now windows is implemented yet (unix is under development for now).

 Shadow shell v 1.4-ALPHA